GT-RIPL/UNO-IC/README.md

 - Second scrollable page shows accuracies
 - Title of plots describes the validation split (i.e. async_fog_000_clear_...)

-5. Compare final results: tools/tensorboard_segnet.py
+5. Compare final results: ./analysis

-- This file generates a bar chart comparing the final data points from the training run
+- tensorboard_segnet.py file generates a bar chart comparing the final data points from the training logs
-- Create a new folder somewhere that will store specific runs from the runs folder
-  - in the first level, create folders of your choice--these will group similar tests together
+- In the first level of the analysis folder, create folders of your choice--these will group similar tests together (i.e. run1, run2)
-  - in the second level, copy over the folders in the runs directory produced by the training code (these folders themselves should
-- Symlink the tensorboard_segnet.py file into this folder that you create
-  - the first level should have folders that group similar tests together
-  - the second level should have the folders produced by the training code (these folders themselves should have the tensorboard log files)
+- In the second level of the analysis folder, copy over relevant runs from the runs directory (these folders themselves should have the tensorboard log files in them)
-- Things to change in the file itself
+- Things to change in tensorboard_segnet.py
-  - include = ... (should have a list of of those previously created grouping folders, you can comment out specific groupings here if you don't want their results in the final barchart)
+  - include = ... (should have a list of of those first level grouping folders, you can comment out specific groupings here if you don't want their results in the final barchart)
   - run_comments
     - keys in dictionary should be the folder names listed in "include"
       - "names" should have a list of tuples